CERTCC/Vultron/docs/process_models/em/index.md

 CVD report
 recipients (typically Vendors and Coordinators) do so.

+!!! note ""

--   Participants MAY include a default embargo period as part of a published Vulnerability Disclosure Policy.
+    Participants MAY include a default embargo period as part of a published Vulnerability Disclosure Policy.

+!!! note ""

--   Recipients SHOULD post a default embargo period as part of their Vulnerability Disclosure Policy to set expectations with potential Reporters.
+    Recipients SHOULD post a default embargo period as part of their Vulnerability Disclosure Policy to set expectations with potential Reporters.